Atashnezhad/Drilling_AI_Platform_GUI/README.md

 The system simulates the ROP, taking the essential parameters as a .csv file including depth, dt, WOB, RPM, ROP_data, and rock strength.
-The Analysis tab is seen below.
-The user have access to around 110 design parameters.
+In the Analysis tab shown below, the user has access to around 110 design parameters.

 <p align="left">